matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 }
 ```

+The rationale for having one state event in the Community Room and one in the Moderation Room is the following:

+1. The combination of `m.room.moderated_by` and (`m.room.moderator_of`, room_id) enables both rooms to sever the connection from each other.
+For instance, if a moderator for Community Room _CR_ has already left (or been banned from) Moderation Room _MR_, or if there was an error during the setup of the Community Room, they may pick a new Moderation Room without the help from _CR_.
+Similarly, moderators from _MR_ may decide whether they accept or reject the idea of moderating _CR_.
+2. The `m.room.moderated_by` state event in the Community Room provides all the data needed both by the Client to prepare abuse reports and by the Routing Bot (see below) to route the abuse report to the Moderation Room.
+3. The (`m.room.moderator_of`, `""`) state event in the Moderation Room provides all the data needed by new Community Rooms to setup their `m.room.moderated_by` to use this Moderation Room.

 ### Client behavior

 #### Opting in for moderation

-When a user Alice creates a room ("the Community Room") or when a room moderator accesses the Community Room's configuration,
-they MAY opt-in for moderation.
+When a user Alice creates a room ("the Community Room") or when a room moderator accesses the Community Room's configuration, they MAY opt-in for moderation.
 When they do, they MUST pick a Moderation Room.
 The Client SHOULD check that:
 - the Moderation Room is a room in which Alice has a powerlevel sufficient for sending messages;
-- the Moderation Room has a state event `m.room.moderation.moderator_of`.
+- the Moderation Room has a state event (`m.room.moderation.moderator_of`, `""`).

-If Alice has opted-in for moderation, mased on the Moderation Room's Room ID and `m.room.moderation.moderator_of`, the Client
-MUST create a state event `m.room.moderated_by` (see above) in the Community Room.
+If Alice has opted-in for moderation, based on the Moderation Room's Room ID and `m.room.moderation.moderator_of`, the Client MUST create a state event `m.room.moderated_by` (see above) in the Community Room and a state event (`m.room.moderation.moderator_or`, room id) in the Moderation Room.

-Similarly, if a moderator has opted in for moderation in a Community Room, a moderator MAY opt out of moderation for that
+Similarly, if a moderator has opted in for moderation in a Community Room, a moderator MAY opt out of moderation for that Community Room.
-Community Room.
 This is materialized as deleting `m.room.moderated_by`.

 #### Rejecting moderation

-A member of a Moderation Room may disconnect the Moderation Room from a Community Room by removing state event `m.room.moderation.moderator_of`, `XXX`.
+A member of a Moderation Room may disconnect the Moderation Room from a Community Room by removing state event (`m.room.moderation.moderator_of`, `XXX`).
 This may serve to reconfigure moderation if a Community Room is deleted
 or grows sufficiently to require its dedicated moderation team/bots.

 #### Reporting an event

-Any member of a Community Room that supports moderation MAY report an event from that room, by sending a `m.abuse.report` event
+Any member of a Community Room that supports moderation MAY report an event from that room, by sending a `m.abuse.report` message event with content
-with content

 | field    | description |
 |----------|-------------|